New Uber CEO promises change, sees IPO in 18 to 36 months

-His plans include rebuilding Uber's culture, stemming its losses as well as conducting an initial public offering in as little as 18 to 36 months, according to a person who attended the meeting.
+His plans include rebuilding Uber's culture and growing market share as well as possibly conducting an initial public offering in 18 to 36 months, according to people who attended the meeting.
+It is common for venture capital-backed companies to signal an IPO at a vague time in the future.

 "This company has to change," Khosrowshahi told employees, according to the Twitter feed of Uber's communications team.
 "What got us here is not what's going to get us to the next level."

+Khosrowshahi said Uber needed to stabilize itself but also take what he called "big shots."

 The appointment of Khosrowshahi, who described himself as "a fighter," comes as Uber is trying to recover from a series of crises that culminated in the ouster of its former CEO Travis Kalanick in June.
-It is also a key step toward filling a gaping hole in its top management which at the moment has no chief financial officer, head of engineering or general counsel.
+It is also a key step toward filling a gaping hole in its top management that at the moment has no chief financial officer, head of engineering or general counsel.

 In his first meeting with Uber employees, Khosrowshahi emphasized recruiting new talent - particularly a chief financial officer - as well as a chairman to help him run the board, according to tweets from Uber.